tarasermolenko/RemoteAccessTool/ReadMe.md

 ```

 # DISCLAIMER
-Created for Practice and Educational Purpouses Only
+Created for practice, use ethically

 ## Requirements:
 **Attacker PC**